aymericLgrs/FinalProjectMarketing/README.md

-# Final Project Marketing 🎥
+# Final Project Marketing: MOVIIES 🎥

-Welcome to **Final Project Marketing**, an interactive movie selection platform that allows users to personalize their weekly movie suggestions based on selected genres and profiles.
+Welcome on **MOVIIES**, an interactive movie selection platform that allows users to personalize their weekly movie suggestions based on selected genres and profiles.
 The project is hosted on **GitHub Pages** and is accessible via this link: [Final Project Marketing](https://aymericlgrs.github.io/FinalProjectMarketing/).

 ---